youniquellc/auth-sdk/README.md

 ## Requirements

-This library is only supported for NodeJS v8+ it uses async/await and arrow functions heavily.
+This library is only supported for NodeJS v8+.
+It uses async/await and arrow functions heavily.

 ## Configuration